-In case of absence from College, you should contact Jo Hopton on 0113 2354502 or e-mail at joanne.hopton@ucleeds.ac.uk
+In case of absence from college, you should contact Jo Hopton on joanne.hopton@ucleeds.ac.uk before the scheduled start of your session.
+You should not use Google Chat for this purpose.

 4.6 How do I withdraw from my course?